zhongsheng-chen/ReportMonitor/README.md

 with very rare notifications.
 The students no matter where are currently on campus or have been stuck at home by the COVID 19 pandemic is not easy to sign up a conference or report event.
-That is the inspiration of our efforts to develop a tool to have a student had a chance to get a quota of attending report events when they are available.
+That is the inspiration of our efforts to develop a tool to have students had a chance to get a quota of attending report events when they are coming up.

 Report-Monitor is not new.
 It was originally implemented by [Satone](https://gitee.com/satone7/report-monitor).
 Satone's implementation is vey time-consuming when `auto login` option is used, due to low accurate rate of image recognition of validation code.
 Hence, we develop a new Report-Monitor with a higher recognition rate.
-The majority of our efforts was spending on cropping and denoising images of validation codes.
+The majority of our efforts was spending on the cropping and denoising images of validation codes.

 ## Features